My S Scale layout

 Looking the other way, the coal wagon unloading siding can still be accessed from its headshunt.
 The changes mean that I have lost about 9 wagon lengths of space in the yard but overall operation will be much easier with good access to the fiddle/ storage area.

-Hebblethwaite's scenery is to be developed to give the impression of a fairly substantial town, mainly using the backscene for this but also by giving the platform a canopy.
-MR items of scenery will be changed to be suitable for the BR era.
+The scenery is to be developed to give the impression of a fairly substantial town, mainly using the backscene for this.
+MR items like signals will be changed to be suitable for the BR era.

 The operational plan at the moment is for two sets of carriages; one will be a three coach suburban rake and the second will be a three coach Stanier period 3 corridor set.
 Motive power will be 2-6-4Ts for the locals and tender engines for the corridor trains.
 Already built are a Fairburn 2-6-4T, a Crab 2-6-0 and a Patriot 4-6-0.
 The station will have a pilot loco in the form of a ex-MR 3F 0-6-0T "Jinty" which was one of the locos that Alan Gibson sold me.